DBJDBJ/dbjcore/readme.md

 </ItemGroup>
 ```
 ## Usage
 `DBJCfg.FileName` is the name of the json cfg file (hint: `appsettings.json` ).
-Content required in this case is:
+Content required in this readme file explanations, is:
 ```json
 // appsettings.json
 {